roberto314/SerialSniffer/README.md

 * when communication occurs there should be a "Baud: abcd" outpt at the console
 * enter the Baudrate with "sbr abcd" and switch on the listeners with "son 1"

 There are some Jumpers on the board.
-To measure the Baudrate connect Jumper
+J3 and J4 and the solder Jumper on the back JP2 and JP3 lets you connect to different Pins of the DB-9 connector for non-standard pinouts.
+The Jumper Pin5 is for Ground which is usually on Pin5.

 ### Used Software and OS ###